course-dprep/animation-imdb-ratings-analysis/README.md

 ***H1:*** _There is a negative relationship between release year and rating._

-Animated films are more easily regarded as timeless, whereby the effect of H1 might differ between the two categories.
-As such, animation remain memorable due to the distinct visual identity that is rooted in a fantasised setting.
+Animated films are more easily regarded as timeless, whereas the effect of H1 might differ between the two categories.
+As such, animation remains memorable due to the distinct visual identity that is rooted in a fantasised setting.
-In addition, live-action characters visible age or become outdated due to changes in fashion, technology or cultural norms, while animated characters remain fairly consistent over time (Larson, 2025).
-For example, Woody from Toy Story still looks the same in sequels decades after his debut in 1995.
+In addition, live-action characters' visible age or become outdated due to changes in fashion, technology or cultural norms, while animated characters remain fairly consistent over time (Larson, 2025).
+For example, Woody from Toy Story remains unchanged in sequels decades after his debut in 1995.
 On another note, animated films are often targeted at children and families, which strengthens the sense of nostalgia through intergenerational re-watches (Lizardi, 2020).
 The present study will test this with: